Hee Seo: Training and career

 She became a soloist in August 2010 and principal dancer in July 2012.
 She was the first Korean ballerina to be promoted to principal dancer in ABT's 75-year history and, at age 26, one of the company's youngest dancers to be so promoted.
 Her promotion drew further attention as Seo was one of only three principal dancers in the company to have been promoted from the ABT Studio Company.
 Julia Moon, the Ballet Director of Universal Ballet, said that "Seo has an incredible talent, not just in dancing but also acting.
 I have never doubted that someday she would become a principal dancer at ABT".
 Seo has been noted for her "lyrical and open" style and "unique feminine strength" by several critics including The New York Times, Dance Magazine, and KoreAm.

 Seo's debut performance as Principal dancer in 2012 was as Princess Aurora in The Sleeping Beauty and the Swan Queen in Swan Lake.
 Seo has said that Swan Lake was her most challenging ballet.
 The iconic classic ballet is notoriously difficult and demanding.
 The lead ballerina performs the contrasting roles of Odette, the White Swan, and Odile, the Black Swan.
 In an interview with Pointe magazine, Seo said that she "prefers the mental and physical challenge of full-length ballets over repertory works".
 In particular, Swan Lake "is physically and mentally exhausting, but so beautiful."

-In 2014, Seo had the opportunity to dance several full-length roles in her second year as principal, when three of ABT's senior principal ballerinas announced their retirement, placing Seo in line for several leading roles.
-In the 2016 ABT season, nearly ten years from Seo's lead role debuted, she along with the also promoted Principal dancer Cory Stearns, reprised their roles as Romeo and Juliet as first cast at the Wolf Trap National Park for the Performing Arts.
+In 2014, Seo gained the opportunity to dance several full-length roles in her second year as principal, when three of ABT's senior principal ballerinas announced their retirement.
+This placed Seo in line for several leading roles.
+The 2016 ABT season, almost ten years from Seo's lead debut, she and promoted Principal dancer Cory Stearns reprised their parts as Romeo and Juliet as first cast at the Wolf Trap National Park for the Performing Arts.
 Seo has said, "when I dance with Cory, I feel like I’m going back to those years".
-Seo also reprised her role as Princess Aurora in Sleeping Beauty.
+Seo again reprised her role as the famous Princess Aurora in Sleeping Beauty.
 Alastair Macaulay of The New York Times on Seo's performance, "she has most revealed the distinctiveness, elegance and authority of an important ballerina".
 She commonly partners with Roberto Bolle, including Bolle's final performance with ABT.